 - a.
-Approved precedent added to core /essential beliefs. - Bible a book of facts (not opinions, theories, abstract truths or verbal definitions) and a rational faith was to be formulated and defined upon these facts. - c.
+Approved precedent added to core /essential beliefs. - b.
+Bible a book of facts (not opinions, theories, abstract truths or verbal definitions) and a rational faith was to be formulated and defined upon these facts. - c.
 Congregational autonomy - d.
-A plurality of elders in each congregation - e.
-Weekly communion and - f.
-Immersion of believers for the remission of sins - g.
-Thus saith the Lord, h.
+A plurality of elders in each congregation a.
+People needed a conversion experience

+- e.
+Weekly communion and

+- f.
+Immersion of believers for the remission of sins

+- g.
+Thus saith the Lord,